Sew a Pan Protector | Madam Sew

 trim the edges

-6. Now put the fabric piece with the batting and the one without on top of each other, right sides facing each other, sew all around ¼ inch from the edge.
-Leave a 2 inch turning hole at the top of one of the ‘arms’.
+6. Now put the fabric piece with the batting and the one without on top of each other, right sides facing each other, and sew all around ¼ inch from the edge.
+If you have a hard time keeping a consistent quarter-inch seam allowance, use a quarter-inch quilting foot with a guide.
+Leave a 2-inch turning hole at the top of one of the ‘arms’.

 put the fabric piece with the batting